JPrakke/deepfake-bot/doc/source/privacy.rst

 What exactly are you doing with my data?
 ````````````````````````````````````````
 As little as possible.
 I don't really want your data.
-I have no intention of selling any information or monetizing this beyond Patreon
+I have no intention of selling anyone's information or monetizing this beyond Patreon
 contributions.
 For the bot to function, however, it needs to read your servers' chat histories.
 And I do store some of these temporarily.

 What sort of information do you store?
 ``````````````````````````````````````
-Messages authored by your model subjects are uploaded as flat text files into an S3 bucket with a policy where objects expire every 24 hours.
+Messages authored by your model subjects are uploaded as flat text files into a private S3 bucket with a policy where objects expire every 24 hours.
 I also permanently store some information in a SQL database.
 For instance: your discord id and user name, your discord server id, any text filters you have applied.
 You can view the database schema `here <https://github.com/rustygentile/deepfake-bot/blob/master/cogs/db_schema.py>`_.